gl-inet/docs4.x/docs/tutorials/multi-wan.md

 GL.iNet router can be connected to the Internet in multiple ways, such as [Ethernet](../internet_ethernet), [Repeater](../internet_repeater), [Tethering](../internet_tethering), [Cellular](../internet_cellular).
 You can configure the router with multiple Internet access methods, so that when one type of Internet access is not available, it can automatically switch to another type of Internet access in a short time.
 Or use multiple Internet access methods at the same time, assigning the network connection to different connection methods in a certain ratio.

+Some models support [Dual-Ethernet WAN](../dual-ethernet_wan), which will add an additional Ethernet interface on the user interface.

 ## Interface Status Tracking Method

 GL.iNet routers have up to 4 interfaces, but this varies depending on the model.
 They are **Ethernet**, **Repeater**, **Tethering** and **Cellular**.
 Here is the GL-AXT1800 as an example.